 After the Coast Guard stationed me in Sitka and then Juneau, Alaska, I decided I didn’t want to live anywhere else.
 I have worked on a variety of boats including the Alaskan ferries and a passenger ferry contracted to a local mining company.
 Now I am raising two sons while getting to share the beauty and history of “my backyard” as a boat captain at Gastineau Guiding.

 I am a third generation Juneauite that still has an appreciation for our great environment.
 I recently left a 30-year career with Alaska State Parks, and am looking forward to continuing my career in outdoor education with Gastineau Guiding.

 I left Colorado in the late 1990s to find a bigger and wilder place.
 Alaska fit that bill, and Juneau became my home base with a ski area, glaciers, water access, and a great community.
 After my mortgage banking career, I wanted to turn my love of mountaineering into a vocation especially after naturalist guiding in Denali National Park.
 I have a masters in geography (glaciology) and have instructed environmental science and geography courses at UAS for six years.
 I enjoy taking cabin trips and family adventures in the state.
 In the winter I can be found striding on Juneau’s cross country ski trails.

-Nick Karr, Naturalist Photo Guide
+Nick Karr, Lead Naturalist Photo Guide

 Phil Gutleben, Naturalist Guide

-After a long and varied job history in the private and public sectors, I have found the ideal encore career as a naturalist guide for Gastineau Guiding.
-With a background in science education I love the outdoors and all things Alaska, my adopted home.
+After a long and varied job history in the private and public sectors, I found the ideal encore career as a naturalist guide for Gastineau Guiding.
+With a background in science education, I love the outdoors and all things Alaska, my adopted home.
 I am enthusiastic about sharing my knowledge and experiences with visitors.

 Richard Stokes, Lead Naturalist Guide